teusH/MySense/README.md

 ## Documentation
 See the REAME's and docs directory for descriptions how to prepair the HW, python software and Pi OS for the different modules.

+`CONTENT.md` will give an overview of the files and short description.

 ## Operation status:
 See the various README/docs directory for the plugin's and modules for the status of operation, development status, or investigation.